• Skip to main content

 Ennis

-Dubbed the official Bluebonnet City of Texas, Ennis holds an annual Bluebonnet Trails Festival and has over 40 miles of mapped bluebonnet driving trails.
-Bluebonnets in the area typically peak around the 3rd week of April but timing can vary (just like elsewhere) depending on weather conditions.
+Dubbed the official Bluebonnet City of Texas, Ennis holds an annual Bluebonnet Trails Festival with over 40 miles of mapped bluebonnet driving trails.
+Bluebonnets in the area typically peak around the 3rd week of April, but timing can vary (just like elsewhere) depending on weather conditions.
 Check out their website for current updates.

 Texas Hwy 29